lin-zju/my-descriptor-space/README.md

 # Descriptor Space

 Dense visual descriptor learning for wide-baseline matching, using the idea of "descriptor space".
-This project is still undergoing and some code can _not_ be made public.
-Here we only release the baseline code, and some current results.
 The project organization was inspired by [maskrcnn-benchmark](https://github.com/facebookresearch/maskrcnn-benchmark).

 ## Introduction

 Visual descriptor is an important topic in computer vision.
 For establishing robust correspondences between images, the extracted descriptors should be invariant to changes like illumination, viewpoint and scale, etc. However, deep neural networks are intrinsically not invariant to scale and viewpoint changes, and forcing these invariance can be hard.
 Further, as we revealed, this can even be harmful to training.

 In this work, we do not train the network directly to enforce scale invariance.
-Instead, we build a "descriptor-space", which is then used for matching.
+Instead, we build a "descriptor-space", which is descriptors extracted from different layers of a network.
+These descriptors are then used for matching.

 ## Setup